sarthtalati/v1.1-API-Documentation/source/includes/_points.md

 --------- | -------- | -----------
-identifier* | enum | Pass any of the identifier type of the customer. value | string | Pass the respective identifier value of the customer to issue validation code. points* | int | Number of points to redeem. issue_otp | boolean | Pass `true` to issue OTP if the validation is successful. validation_code | string | OTP issued to the customer's mobile number.
+identifier* | enum | Pass any of the identifier type of the customer. value | string | Pass the respective identifier value of the customer to issue validation code. program_id | long | Unique ID of the loyalty program from which points need to redeem. group_redemption  | boolean | Pass `true` for group redemption - points earned in one program need to redeem in a different program of the org. points* | int | Number of points to redeem. issue_otp | boolean | Pass `true` to issue OTP if the validation is successful. validation_code | string | OTP issued to the customer's mobile number.